-In adherence with DBA local rules, the abstract format is in a three-four-paragraph, single-spaced, block format (left justified) with a space between each paragraph (please note that this format differs from APA 7th edition guidelines for crafting an abstract).
-In-text citation should be included.
-Please see Appendix I for the specific guidelines on how to prepare the abstract.
+In adherence with DBA local rules, the abstract format is in a three-four-paragraph, single-spaced, block format (left justified) with a space between each paragraph (please note that this format differs from APA Manual 7th ed. guidelines for crafting an abstract).
+In-text citation should be included as applicable.
+Please see Appendix D for the specific guidelines on how to prepare the abstract.